hubleto/developer/book/content/pages/tutorial/add-model-for-contacts.md

 }
 ```

-And run following command in your `project root folder`:
+### Reinstalling app

+To reinstall the app run following command:

 ```
-php hubleto app install \HubletoApp\External\MyCompany\MyApp\Loader
+php hubleto init \HubletoApp\External\MyCompany\MyApp\Loader force
 ```

-> **YOU ARE READY** Now open Hubleto in your browser, go to your app and then to contacts.
-Enjoy your new addressbook 😜.
-If you like Hubleto, [help us improve](../improve) it.

-## Download the source code

-To check if you did everything correctly, you can [download the full source code of this app](../downloads/MyApp.zip).
+See, there is a new argument `force` which will forcefully reinstall the app even if it is already installed.

+### Create user interface for managing contacts

+Now we have in our `MyApp` a model for storing contacts but we cannot do anything with it in the user interface.
+We need to add **another route, controller and view** to create user interface containing table and form to manage our contacts.

+We will learn this in the next tutorial.